gsuuon/tabenol/Readme.md

 ## Usage
 Close a window:
-Click the 'x' at the top and centor of the window section, then 'close tabs' to confirm.
+Click the 'x' at the top and center of the window section, then 'close tabs' to confirm.

 Save and close all windows:
 Click the top left 'x', it will turn red - click again to confirm.